-Whenever the stockholder does not agree, for whatever reason, to the admission of new stockholders in the company he may exercise appraisal rights accordingly with provision of Civil Code, Article 2473.
+Whenever the stockholder does not agree, for whatever reason, to the admission of new stockholders in the company he may exercise appraisal rights.

 As far as it concerns diminution of stated capital, the Limited Liability Company is not required anymore to provide a reason for the capital diminution, save for the circumstance of diminution of stated capital for losses, where the statutory regulation has been substantially maintained unchanged.